 Idiopathic pulmonary fibrosis is a serious disease where the tiny air sacs of the lungs (the alveoli) and the lung tissue next to the alveoli become damaged and scarred.
 The main symptom is shortness of breath that gradually gets worse.
 The exact cause is not known.
 Treatments include steroids and other medicines; increasingly lung transplantation may be offered.

 What is idiopathic pulmonary fibrosis (IPF) and what causes it?

 It is useful to understand what the following words mean:

 - Idiopathic and cryptogenic mean 'of unknown cause'.

 - Pulmonary means 'affecting the lungs'.

 - Fibrosis means 'thickening' or 'scarring'.

 - Alveolitis means 'inflammation of the tiny air sacs of the lungs (the alveoli)'.

 The current thinking is that somehow the cells that line the alveoli are damaged in some way.
 The cells then try to heal themselves.
-But, this healing process becomes out of control, causing thickening and damage to the walls of the alveoli, and fibrosis (scarring) of the alveoli and lung tissue.
+But, this healing process becomes out of control, causing thickening and damage to the walls of the alveoli, and scarring of the alveoli and lung tissue.
 The thickening and scarring reduces the amount of oxygen that can pass into the blood vessels from affected alveoli.
 Therefore, as the disease progresses, less oxygen than normal is passed into the body when you breathe.